 The next morning, I wandered into the kitchen for coffee shortly after 6:30am.
-I didn’t see him at first in my morning haze but then my eyes zeroed in on something shiny and green.
+At first, I didn’t see him in my morning haze but then my eyes zeroed in on something shiny and green.

 Mr. Jingles was sitting in the middle of a giant mess of green glitter.
 I couldn’t believe my eyes.
 Our adorable elf, in the midst of trying to create a fun crafty surprise for my children, had spilled the glitter and then, clearly, tried very hard to clean it up in his own clumsy way.

 Just then, the children ran downstairs and seeing the glitter, pounced on it, spreading it to the far reaches of our home and their nether regions.

 Don’t you just love glitter?
 I’ll think of this happy memory every time I find a piece of green glitter in my rug for the next 25 years.

 A few mornings later, after cleaning up several more messes from our well-meaning but clumsy elf, the reason he’d been reassigned to us from his last family became clear.

 Mr. Jingles was once again struggling with his own personal demons.